blckink/steamdeckhengst/.github/ISSUE_TEMPLATE/game-handler-request.md

 ---

 **Controller support**
 Does the game have native controller support?
 If not, is there a mod for the game that adds controller support?
 Specify that here.
-Do note that PartyDeck is a controller-only app for now, so any game that only supports keyboard and mouse for input will not work.
+Do note that SteamDeckHengst is a controller-only app for now, so any game that only supports keyboard and mouse for input will not work.

 **PCGamingWiki Article**
 Search your game on PCGamingWiki, and put a link to the article here.
 PCGW articles contain lots of info that help a lot with handler creation.